slideflow/slideflow/docs/_sources/dataloaders.rst.txt

 Dataloaders created with ``.torch()`` include several image preprocessing options, provided as keyword arguments to the ``.torch()`` method.
 These preprocessing steps are executed in the order listed below:

 - **normalizer** (``StainNormalizer``): Perform stain normalization.
-- **augment** (str): Perform augmentations based on the provided string, in the order characters appear in the string.
+- **augment** (str): Perform augmentations based on the provided string.
+Combine characters to perform multiple augmentations (e.g. ``'xyrj'``).
+Augmentations are executed in the order characters appear in the string.
 Options include:
     - ``'n'``: Perform :ref:`stain_augmentation` (done concurrently with stain normalization)
     - ``'j'``: Random JPEG compression (50% chance to compress with quality between 50-100)
     - ``'r'``: Random 90-degree rotation